el2718/sudoku/README.md

 * pulzzle5.txt: the 299th sudoku in my first phone
 * pulzzle6.txt, pulzzle7.txt: http://norvig.com/sudoku.html

-pulzzles 2-5 have unique solutions; pulzzle 6 has multiple solutions; pulzzle 7 have no solution, the duration of solving could be a few minutes
+the solutions of pulzzles 2-5 are unique; pulzzle 6 has multiple solutions; pulzzle 7 have no solution, the duration of solving could be a few minutes

 For exmaple, use human's way to solve pulzzle3.txt, and also return the duration of solving
 ```bash